As of August 2026,

 Pay & demand figures are US medians (BLS, in USD) - your local figures will differ.
 Your exposure score applies broadly.

-How you compare to similar Management roles
+How this role compares to similar Management roles

-Your tasks, by AI exposure
+Postmasters and Mail Superintendents tasks, by AI exposure

 - Collect rents for post office boxes.